edissyum/opencapture/README.md

 Then use <code>incrontab -e</code> and put the following line :

     /path/to/capture/ IN_CLOSE_WRITE,IN_MOVED_TO /opt/OpenCaptureForInvoices/scripts/launch_DEFAULT.sh $@/$#

-We use worker and jobs to enqueue process.
-The worker is encapsulated into a service who needs to be started in order to run the process.
-It's needed to cron the boot of the service at every restart, by the root user :

-    $ sudo crontab -e

-   And add

-    @reboot systemctl start OCForInvoices-worker.service
-    @reboot systemctl start OCForInvoices-web.service

 ## WebServices for Maarch 19.04

 The list of files needed to be modify is in install/Maarch with the correct structure.
 Each modifications on files are between the following tags :